 Early detection and treatment, as well as weight loss, may lower the risk of long-term consequences, including type 2 diabetes and heart disease.

-PCOS is distinguished by six major traits: irregular periods, abnormal hair development, acne breakouts, unhealthy weight gain, difficulties in pregnancy and mental health implications
+irregular periods, abnormal hair development, acne breakouts, unhealthy weight gain, difficulties in pregnancy, and mental health implications

 PCOS affects your menstruation because it causes a hormonal imbalance in your ovaries.
 This implies you’d either miss multiple periods in a row or have them too regularly.

 Women with PCOS have abnormal hair development in odd areas, including the chin, sides of the face, chest, nipples, abdomen, and inner thighs.